 Giants' Eduardo Nunez: Appears as pinch hitter Wednesday

-Nunez (hamstring) hit a pinch hit single Wednesday against the Indians.
+Nunez (hamstring) hit a pinch-hit single Wednesday against the Indians.

 After being held out of the starting lineup with a sore hamstring, Nunez entered the game in the seventh inning and knocked a base hit up the middle.
 While Nunez might still be limited for the next couple days, it doesn't appear as if the injury should be a serious source of concern.